oncoray/mirp/paper/paper.md

 # Statement of need

 Lack of standardised radiomics software is one of the reasons for poor translation of radiomics tools to the clinic.
-The Image Biomarker Standardisation Initiative has created reference standards for radiomics software: 1. a reference standard for basic image processing and feature extraction steps [@Zwanenburg2020-go]; and 2. a reference standard for image filters [@Whybra2024-yb].
-There is currently a lack of fully IBSI-compliant radiomics packages in Python.
-Python is important for the radiomics field because commonly used machine learning and deep learning packages such as `scikit-learn` and `pytorch` are interfaced using Python. `mirp` facilitates both by offering a user-friendly API for standardised image processing and feature extraction for machine learning-based radiomics, and standardised image processing for deep learning-based radiomics.
+The Image Biomarker Standardisation Initiative (IBSI) has created reference standards for radiomics software: 1. a reference standard for basic image processing and feature extraction steps [@Zwanenburg2020-go]; and 2. a reference standard for image filters [@Whybra2024-yb].
+There is currently a lack of fully IBSI-compliant radiomics packages in Python, which is important for the radiomics field because Python is used to interface with machine learning and deep learning packages such as `scikit-learn` and `pytorch`. `mirp` is intended to fill this gap.
+It provides a user-friendly API for standardised image processing for deep learning-based radiomics as well as standardised image processing and feature extraction for machine learning-based radiomics.

 `mirp` is intended to be used by researchers in the radiomics field to perform their own radiomics analyses on the one hand, and to externally reproduce and validate results of other researchers.
 It was originally created in 2016 and regularly updated to conform with the IBSI reference standards and to improve usability.
 Previous versions of `mirp` were used by e.g. @Leger2017-si, @Zwanenburg2019-jg, @Shahzadi2022-wk and @Bettinelli2022-ml.
-The current version (2.1.0) sees major improvements in user experience with a unified API, better documentation, and easier installation using `pip`.
+Recently, `mirp` was used as a radiomics engine for the `RadTract` Python package [@Neher2024-ze].
+The latest major version (2) provides major improvements in user experience with a unified API, better documentation, and easier installation using `pip`.

 `mirp` follows an end-to-end design principle and abstracts away intermediate steps for the user.
-In this sense it is not a toolkit such as `scikit-image` or `opencv`.
-The following functions are exposed to the user:
+In this sense it is not a toolkit such as `scikit-image` or `opencv`, that offer a set of functions for performing different operations on images.
+Because of the end-to-end design, relatively few functions are exposed to the user:

 - `mirp.deep_learning_preprocessing`: For reading and processing images as input for deep learning networks.
 - `mirp.extract_features`: For reading and processing images, and computing radiomics features as input for machine